Euclideon/vaultclient/docs/UserGuide.md

   2. The coloured squares between two axis arms will translate in that plane (e.g. the square between the X & Y axis translates only in the XY plane).
 The colour indicates which axis won't be modified by using that square.
   3. The white circle at the origin of the gizmo will translate the models in the plane perpendicular to the camera.

 The Rotation Gizmo changes the orientation of the item(s).
-They will always orbit around their centre.
+They will always rotate around their centre.
 There are 2 sections to the rotation gizmo:
-  1. The coloured rings will each rotate around the normal to that plane. (e.g. Blue is the Z-axis, so the blue ring rotates everything around the Z-axis).
+  1. The coloured rings will each rotate around the axis of that colour (e.g. the Z-axis is blue, so the blue ring rotates everything around the Z-axis).
   2. The white ring rotates everything around the axis parallel to the direction of the camera.

 The Scale Gizmo changes the size of the selected item(s).
 The anchor for scaling is always the centre of the item(s).
 There are 2 sections to the scale gizmo:
-  1. The coloured axis arms of the gizmo will scale along that axis only.
+  1. The coloured axis arms of the gizmo can be used to scale along that axis only.
-  3. The white circle at the origin of the gizmo will scale the item(s) uniformly.
+  3. The white circle at the origin of the gizmo will scale uniformly in all directions.

 In some situations not all gizmos will be available.
 In these cases part of the gizmo will be greyed out.
-One common occurance of this is when trying to scale UDS files (they don't properly support non-uniform scale).
+One common occurrence of this is when trying to scale UDS files (they don't properly support non-uniform scale).

 ![Scene Gizmos](images/gizmogreyed.png)